dbruyland98XGH/gcld/README.md

 If no data directory is there, there will one be created and the rawdata is fetched from the original site.

+# IMPLEMENTATION
+---
+What this repo does.

+The raw data contains all processed information on 561 features/variables.
+This is described in the raw data documentation.

+From this data 86 features/variables are selected, the ones with "mean" and "std" in their names.

+The observations from these features/variables are sorted according to the subject and the activity/training and further summarized by calculating the average/mean per subject and activity/training.

+There are 30 subjects involved and 6 training/activities.

+The tidy data is thus constructed as a table of 180 rows (30*6) and 86 features/variables.
+To this also a column is added to indicate the subject id (a number 0-30) and a column is added to indicate the training/activity.

+So the tidy table has 180 rows and 88 columns in total, the entries are separated by spaces.

+The tidy data is written in a file called tidy.txt in the same working directory where the script is run.

+The running of run_analysis.R together with run_analysis.csv will accomplish above.

+run_analysis.csv contains the information what to subset from the 561 features/variables and contains the information what (readable) column names to use.

+More technical details are in the codebook.md /Design part and in the comments of the run_analysis.R script file.